Speak to a qualified cancer nurse

 A tiny amount of radioactive dye is injected into a vein, usually in your arm.
 The dye collects in areas of abnormal bone growth.
 You will need to wait several hours before having the scan.
 This gives the bones time to absorb the dye.
 The scanner will measure the radioactivity levels and record them on x-ray film.

-This scan can be used to find cancer that has spread to lymph nodes or other sites that may not be picked up on a CT scan.
-Medicare does not currently cover the cost of an FDG-PET (fluorodeoxyglucose-positron emission tomography) scan for bladder cancer.
-If this test is recommended, check with your doctor what you will have to pay.
-PET scans are usually found only in major hospitals, so you may need to travel to have one.
+An FDG-PET scan can be used to find cancer that has spread to lymph nodes or other sites that may not be picked up on a CT scan.
+Medicare does not currently cover the cost of an FDG-PET scan for bladder cancer, so check with your doctor what you will have to pay.
+PET scans are usually available only in major hospitals, so you may need to travel to have one.

-Before an FDG-PET scan, a small amount of radioactive solution is injected into a vein.
-This specially modified sugar molecule is called fluorodeoxyglucose or FDG.
-You will be sedated or asked to sit quietly for 30–90 minutes while the solution moves through your body.
+Before an FDG-PET scan, a small amount of FDG is injected into a vein.
+You will be asked to sit quietly for 30–90 minutes while the solution moves through your body.
 Your body is then scanned.
 Areas of cancer usually absorb more of the FDG, so they will be highlighted on the scan.
 It will take several hours to prepare for and have the scan.